RSGInc/travelSurveyTools/README.md

   <!-- badges: end -->

 ## Travel Survey Tools
 `travelSurveyTools` is an R package that empowers users of household travel survey (HTS) data to create meaningful summaries of their data.
 Currently, `travelSurveyTools` is compatible with RSG, Inc. HTS datasets, but we hope to expand to any travel survey.
-If you would like to collaborate, please contact Suzanne Childress at schildress@psrc.org.
+If you would like to collaborate, please contact Erika Redding at [erika.redding@rsginc.com](mailto:erika.redding@rsginc.com?subject=TravelSurveyTools).
 These datasets usually contain six tables: household, person, day, trip, vehicle, and location.
 In the future, we may expand `travelSurveyTools` to work with other types of travel survey data or other types of surveys.

 `travelSurveyTools` is in active development and is open-source; anyone can contribute 🤝.
-See the CONTRIBUTING page to learn how.
+See the [CONTRIBUTING](CONTRIBUTING.md) page to learn how.

 ### Cloning instructions

 1. Set config -
-usethis::use_git_config(user.name = {"username"}, user.email = {your_email@email.com})
+`usethis::use_git_config(user.name = {"username"}, user.email = {your_email@email.com})`

-2. Go to github page to generate token - usethis::create_github_token()
+2. Go to github page to generate token - `usethis::create_github_token()`

-3. Paste your PAT into pop-up that follows - credentials::set_github_pat()
+3. Paste your PAT into pop-up that follows - `credentials::set_github_pat()`

-4. Lastly, remotes::install_github() will work -
+4. Lastly, `remotes::install_github()` will work -
-remotes::install_github('RSGInc/travelSurveyTools')
+`remotes::install_github('RSGInc/travelSurveyTools')`

 ### What can this package do?

 Some of the things this package enables include:
 * Cross tabs with an unlimited number of variables
 * Summarizes numeric, categorical, date, and date-time variables